 Sixty-one percent of talented, well-educated and experienced workers commute for jobs outside of the County.
-These commuters are more highly educated than residents working in the County, with 44% of out-of-state commuters (primarily to Washington, D.C. and Virginia) and 32% of commuters to other Maryland jurisdictions having attained a bachelor's degree or above, compared to 29% for all residents aged 25 and older.
-This is very important to note, as there is also a need for high-skilled jobs in the County.
+These commuters are more highly educated than residents working in the County, with 44% of out-of-state commuters (primarily to Washington, D.C. and Virginia) and 32% of commuters to other

-41 A Study of Occupational Shifts and Workforce Characteristics, prepared by Battelle Technology Partnership Practice together with the Jacob France Institute at the University of Baltimore and Market-Economics, Inc., December 2011.
+&lt;sup>41 A Study of Occupational Shifts and Workforce Characteristics, prepared by Battelle Technology Partnership Practice together with the Jacob France Institute at the University of Baltimore and Market-Economics, Inc., December 2011.